abhi40308/iiitkalyaniWebsite/README.md

 2. Clone this repo to your local computer using : git clone <url> local-repo-name(it will automatically create a new repo with this name.)
 3. Make changes, add html, css and js files as needed in local repo.
 4. Add and commit changes in the local repo. (using: git add and git commit commands)
-5. Push changes to your forked repo on github. (use :  git push origin <local-branchname-which-should-be-master-by-default>)
+5. Push changes to your forked repo on github. (use :  git push origin master(master is the local branchname) )
 6. Then we will merge all the forked repos to the main repo.